Data Matrix Codes

 What is a Data Matrix barcode?
 A Data Matrix is a 2D matrix code, capable of encoding very large amounts of data in a compact space.
 Data Matrix codes are made up of small black and white squares that form a big square or rectangle.
-They're used in a variety of capacities, including aerospace uses, component labeling, defense, mail, and printed media because those organizations often run complicated operations where tracking and traceability is critical.
+They're used in a variety of industries, including aerospace, component labeling, food and beverage, pharmaceutical, defense, mail, and printed media because those organizations often run complicated operations where tracking and traceability is critical.

-Specifications: A data matrix is capable of encoding up to 2,335 alphanumeric characters, or up to 3,116 numerical characters.
-It's composed of several blocks of black and white cells, that come in either a square pattern or a rectangular one.
-In addition, each data matrix has both a perimeter finder and a timing pattern.
+Specifications: A Data Matrix is capable of encoding up to 2,335 alphanumeric characters, or up to 3,116 numerical characters.
+It's composed of several blocks of black and white cells, that form a square or rectangular pattern.
+Each Data Matrix has a perimeter finder and a timing pattern.
 It can also encode symbols of various sizes, both large and small.
 Along the edges of each data matrix code is a quiet zone.

-Advantages: A data matrix code is designed to be read even when it's up to 40% damaged, due to a built in error correction system.
+Advantages: A Data Matrix barcode is designed to be read even when it's up to 30% damaged, due to a built in error correction system.
 It's also capable of encoding either letters, numerical data, or other ASCII characters.
 Data Matrix codes can be read with image-based barcode readers or mobile devices; a lower resolution is acceptable for scan readability in any position.

-Disadvantages: Even though it can read a lot of characters, far more than most 1D barcodes, it still has an overall character limit, and so is impractical for sending longer messages.
+Disadvantages: Although it can store a lot of characters, far more than most 1D barcodes, Data Matrix codes still have an overall character limit and cannot be read with traditional 1D barcode scanners.